sasjonge/Prython/README.md

 # Prython

-Prython is a prolog module to run python function in prolog.
+Prython is a prolog module to run python functions in prolog.

 ## Usage